ssp21/ssp21-spec/ssp21.md

 }
 ```

-* **metadata** - The Metadata struct is covered by the authentication mechanism of the negotiated *Session Mode*.
+* **`metadata`** - The Metadata struct is covered by the authentication mechanism of the negotiated *Session Mode*.

-* **user_data** - A blob of (possibly encrypted) user data.
+* **`user_data`** - A blob of (possibly encrypted) user data.

-* **auth_tag** - A tag used to authenticate the message.
+* **`auth_tag`** - A tag used to authenticate the message.

 ## Key Agreement Handshake

 Key agreement in SSP21 is a single request/response message exchange whereby both parties derive a common set of session
-keys using a procedure determined by the *handshake mode* specified by the initiator.
+keys using a procedure determined by the `HandshakeMode` specified by the initiator.
 This initial message exchange does not
 authenticate the parties to each other.
 The parties must then prove to each-other that they derived the same keys by
-then transmitting an initial *SessionData* message in each direction.
+then transmitting an initial `SessionData` message in each direction.
 A successful handshake involves the exchange of
 the four messages depicted in figure @fig:handshake.

-The same messages are exchanged in the same order, regardless of which *handshake mode* is in use.
+The same messages are exchanged in the same order, regardless of which `HandshakeMode` is in use.
 Only the
 interpretation of certain fields and the procedure for deriving sessions keys differs between modes.
 The authentication
 step is always identical for every mode.
 The steps for a successful handshake are summarized below.

 * Mode specification and key derivation (1-RTT)
-    * The initiator sends a *Request Handshake Begin* message specifying the *HandshakeMode* and *CryptoSpec*.
+    * The initiator sends a `RequestHandshakeBegin` message specifying the `HandshakeMode` and `CryptoSpec`.
-    * The responder replies with a *Reply Handshake Begin* message or a *Reply Handshake Error*
+    * The responder replies with a `ReplyHandshakeBegin` or a `ReplyHandshakeError` message.
     * Both parties derive session keys according to the procedure specified by the initiator

 * Authentication and optional data transfer (1-RTT)
-    * The initiator sends a *Session Data* message with nonce equal to zero.
+    * The initiator sends a `SessionData` message with nonce equal to zero.
-    * The responder authenticates the message and replies with a *Session Data* message with nonce equal to zero.
+    * The responder authenticates the message and replies with a `SessionData` message with nonce equal to zero.

-These initial *Session Data* messages with nonce equal to zero are syntactically identical to other *Session Data*
+These initial `SessionData` messages with nonce equal to zero are syntactically identical to other `SessionData`
 messages, however, the following differences apply:

 * The nonce of zero identifies that they are a special case, and are processed according to special rules.
-* A responder may reply to an initiator's initial *Session Data* message with a *Reply Handshake Error*.
+* A responder may reply to an initiator's initial `SessionData` message with a `ReplyHandshakeError`.

 Because of their special status and processing rules, we define aliases for these messages:

-* A *Session Data* message with a nonce equal to zero sent by an initiator is called a *Session Auth Request*
+* A `SessionData` message with a nonce equal to zero sent by an initiator is called a `SessionAuthRequest`
   message.

-* A *Session Data* message with a nonce equal to zero sent by a responder is called a *Session Auth Reply*
+* A `SessionData` message with a nonce equal to zero sent by a responder is called a `SessionAuthReply`
   message.

 These aliases do not define new wire-level message types.
 That are purely used as a shorthand for the purpose of
 specification.
-Implementations will want to direct parsed *Session Data* messages to the correct handler if the nonce is
+Implementations will want to direct parsed `SessionData` messages to the correct handler if the nonce is
 zero or greater than zero.
-A *Session Data* message for a previously authenticated session shall always use a nonce
+A `SessionData` message for a previously authenticated session shall always use a nonce
 greater than zero, whereas the session authentication messages shall always use a nonce equal to zero.

 Initiators and responders may optionally transfer user data in these messages.
 This mechanism effectively makes the